How do communities of color remain resilient, adaptable, networked, and resourced during a global pandemic?

-The Resilience Series is an online public program where folks come together to learn, share resources and stories, and reflect.
+The Resilience Series is a BIPOC-only, free, monthly, online, public program where folks come together to learn, share resources, enjoy stories, and compassionately reflect.
+Please join us!

-What can I expect during Resilience Series gatherings?
+What can I expect during a Resilience Series gathering?

 How did the Resilience Series begin?